Kilgore College is definitely "Open For Business!”

 - Utilize available hand sanitizer.

-All employees, students and visitors to any Kilgore College campus/facility are encouraged to wear a face covering when social distancing is not possible.
+As per orders by Gov. Greg Abbott, all employees, students and visitors to any Kilgore College campus/facility are required to wear a face covering when in public areas.

 Face coverings should:

-- Is secured with ties, ear loops, or similar mechanism
+- Be secured with ties, ear loops or similar mechanism

 Thank you for your continued support as we monitor and respond to this fluid situation.